Configuration

 • port: SSH port.
 Defaults to 22.

-• run_migrations: Whether to run manage.py migrate during deploy.
+• run_migrations: Whether to run the framework migration step during deploy.

-• collect_static_files: Whether to run manage.py collectstatic --noinput during deploy.
+• collect_static_files: Whether to run the framework static files step during deploy.

 Deployment path